SimplifyMyCloud/GCP-InfrastructureState/foundation/gcp-projects/development/readme.md

-# GCP Project - Dev Environment IaC
+# Foundation Layer - GCP Projects - Development

 This is the development environment for iq9.